Soumya1-Ranjan2-Nayak3/Ecommerce-Website/README.md

 *[ Note: The item_id must be same in allproduct, topoffer, fresharrival ]*

 I have made the item_id same for allproduct, topoffer, fresharrival table to interlink the items present in those 3 tables.
-Therefore i have dedicated items range to specific category of products:
+Therefore i have dedicated items_id range to specific category of products:

 | category | range |
 | --- | --- |